tva marketplaces suisse 2025

 Once registered, the marketplace can:

-1. Act as the importer on the customs document; in this respect, the parties must be vigilant when drawing up customs documents and provide the postal services and/or carriers with the marketplace’s name, VAT number and PCD account.
+1. Act as the importer on the customs document; in this regard, all parties should be careful when completing Customs documents and provide postal services and/or carriers information to draft documents such as the marketplace’s name, VAT number and PCD account.

-If this information is not transmitted correctly and/or the initial seller is designated as an importer on Swiss territory, then the transaction between the seller and the marketplace will be deemed to have taken place in Switzerland.
-Invoicing will then include Swiss VAT.
-This will oblige the initial seller to have a Swiss VAT number to guarantee the conformity of his transactions.
+If this information is not provided correctly and/or the initial seller acts as importer of record on a Swiss Customs import document, then the transaction between the seller and the marketplace will be deemed to have taken place in Switzerland.
+The transaction between both parties will be subject to local Swiss VAT.
+This typically requires the initial seller to be VAT registered in Switzerland to ensure compliance.

 2. Collect VAT on sales made through the platform, declare it, and remit it to the Tax Authorities on behalf of the initial vendor.
 The latter, however, remains jointly and severally liable for the tax debt.